kimchitsigai/Articles-and-Tutorials/webmin_mail_srv_ubuntu.md

 ## Server Specifications

-Follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of <code>Ubuntu Server 12.04</code>.
+First, follow the steps outlined in [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of <code>Ubuntu Server 12.04</code>.

 ### 32-bit vs. 64-bit systems